ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 # Managing {{site.data.keyword.block_storage_is_short}} volumes
 {: #managing-block-storage}

-You can manage your {{site.data.keyword.block_storage_is_full}} in the UI, from the CLI, or with the API.
+You can manage your {{site.data.keyword.block_storage_is_full}} in the console, from the CLI, or with the API.
 You can detach a volume from a virtual server instance or transfer a volume from one instance to another.
 You can attach a previously attached volume or rename a volume.
 You can set automatic volume deletion or manually delete a volume.
 You can assign access to a volume, and you can access volume read/write metrics for monitoring performance.
 Apply user tags that are associated with a backup policy to a volume to create automated backups.
 {: shortdesc}

-## Managing {{site.data.keyword.block_storage_is_short}} in the UI
+## Managing {{site.data.keyword.block_storage_is_short}} in the console
 {: #manage-block-storage-vol-UI}
 {: ui}

-Use the console to manage your {{site.data.keyword.block_storage_is_short}} volumes.
+Use the UI to manage your {{site.data.keyword.block_storage_is_short}} volumes.
 In the console, you can complete the following actions.

 * Detach a volume from a virtual server instance.
 * Transfer a volume from one instance to another.
 * Attach a previously attached {{site.data.keyword.block_storage_is_short}} data volume.
 * Rename a {{site.data.keyword.block_storage_is_short}} volume.
+* Add user tags to a {{site.data.keyword.block_storage_is_short}} volume.
 * Delete a {{site.data.keyword.block_storage_is_short}} data volume.

 ### Detaching a {{site.data.keyword.block_storage_is_short}} volume from a virtual server instance